Rayna-Yu/NavigAid-model/README.md

-The logistic regression model to learn the weights of the different variables for the navigAid application: https://github.com/Rayna-Yu/NavigAid
+An anlysis of different models that can be used to score routes based off of safety/past crash data for the navigAid application: https://github.com/Rayna-Yu/NavigAid